-The Lever Tissue Press is a modified garlic press enhanced by addition of a silicone-rubber gasket to the bottom of the lever press piston and the inclusion of an extra "can" to facilitate processing of multiple samples.
+The Lever Tissue Press is a hand-operated press modified by the addition of a silicone-rubber gasket on the bottom of the lever press piston.
+An extra "press can" is included to facilitate the processing of multiple samples.

-The Lever Tissue Press is used as a mincing step for isolation of single cells, the extraction of intracellular components such as nuclei and mitochondria and as a preliminary step in the preparation of a total cell lysate.
-Unlike many other tissue dispersion/blending/homogenizing devices, water or buffer is NOT added in its operation.
+The Lever Tissue Press is used as a mincing step for isolation of single cells, the extraction of intracellular components such as nuclei and mitochondria, and as a preliminary step in the preparation of a total cell lysate.
+Unlike many other tissue dispersion, blending, and homogenizing devices, water or buffer is not included in the Tissue Press operation.

-Special App - Disaggregation of tissue for primary culture: Isolation of cells from solid tissue samples commonly involves digestion of extracellular matrix with proteolytic enzymes.
-The first step in most protocols call for manually chopping the tissue into little pieces with a scissors or scalpel in order to increase access of the digestive enzymes to tissue surfaces.
-The Lever Tissue Press eliminates this tedious manual chopping and delivers a significant improvement by producing much smaller tissue pieces than chopping.
-Incubation time needed for enzyme-assisted tissue disaggregation is significantly reduced and diffusion of nutrients and gasses to the tissue mass is increased, thus optimizing cell viability during the incubation period.
+Special App - Disaggregation of tissue for primary culture: Isolation of cells from a tissue sample frequently involves digestion of extracellular matrix with added proteolytic enzymes.
+The first step in this protocol calls for manually chopping the tissue into little pieces with a scissors or scalpel in order to increase access of the digestive enzymes to tissue surfaces.
+The Lever Tissue Press eliminates chopping and delivers a significantly improved product made up of much smaller tissue pieces than achieved with chopping.
+The incubation time needed for enzyme-assisted tissue disaggregation is significantly reduced and diffusion of nutrients and gasses to the tissue mass is increased, thus supporting the maintenance of cell viability during enzyme disaggregation.

-For an excellent review of Enzymatic Disaggregation of Tissue Samples see http://www.worthington-biochem.com/tissuedissociation/default.html.
+For an excellent review of the process of Enzymatic Disaggregation of Tissue Samples see http://www.worthington-biochem.com/tissuedissociation/default.html.

-Retract the piston of the Lever Tissue Press from its stainless steel can.
-Add 1 to 10 g of fresh tissue to the cavity of the stainless steel can and swing the piston into position.
-Grip the levers together, thus forcing the piston down the press can or barrel.
-The dispersed tissue protruding from the bottom of the can is removed with the swipe of a single edge razor blade or scapel.
+Operating Instructions: Retract the piston of the Lever Tissue Press from its stainless steel can.
+Add 1 to 10 g of fresh tissue to the ice-cold cavity of the press can and pivot the piston into position.
+Close the levers together, thus forcing the piston down the press can and driving tissue through its holes.
+The dispersed tissue protruding from the bottom of the can is removed with the swipe of a single-edge razor blade or scalpel.

-Note: Tissue must be "soft", relatively non-fibrous and have high water content.
-Acceptible examples are muscle, brain, liver, plant fruits, some plant roots and tubers.
-If the tissue is fatty or partially fibrous trim off the tough or fatty parts before pressing.
-Significant fibrous content in tissue samples interferes with the passage of the tissue through the press and lowers the yield of dispersed cell material.
-Unacceptible tissues are skin, hide, connective tissue, woody or fibrous plant stems, many dry seeds and tissues.
-Rehydration of dried samples may make them amenable.
+Note: The Lever Tissue Press is designed for "soft" that is relatively non-fibrous and has high water content.
+Acceptable tissue examples are muscle, brain, liver, plant fruits, and some plant roots and tubers.
+If the tissue has fatty or partially fibrous areas trim them off before pressing.
+Significant fibrous content in tissue samples interferes with the passage of tissue through the press and lowers the yield of dispersed cell material.
+Examples of unacceptable tissues are skin, hide, tendons, woody or fibrous plant stems, dry seeds, and tissues.
+Rehydration of dried samples may make them amenable to pressing.